csbrightside/craigbaldwin.com/site/content/about/info/index.md

 ## Tech stack

-This site has been built on [Hugo](https://gohugo.io/) and the [Victor Hugo](https://github.com/netlify-templates/victor-hugo) template.
+This site has been built on [Hugo](https://gohugo.io/) and the [Victor Hugo](https://github.com/netlify-templates/victor-hugo) template, it does not support Internet Explorer 11.
 It has been developed using HTML, SCSS, vanilla JS, and markdown.
 The source code can be viewed on [GitHub](https://github.com/csbrightside/craigbaldwin.com).

 Code quality standards follow [We Make Websites'](https://github.com/we-make-websites/wmw-coding-guidelines) (which I wrote).